qcz/vscode-text-power-tools/README.md

 * **Remove duplicated, empty, surplus empty lines and control characters**
 * **Count occurrences of lines:** This command will counts how many times a line appears in the selected text and generates an output with the number of occurrences and the lines themselves
 * **Insert decimal, hex and Roman numeral sequences:** Inserts sequence of decimal, hex or Roman numbers to every selection.
 If there is only one selection, it will prompt for how many elements to insert.
 When inserting hex numbers, by default they will be uppercase.
 To insert lowercase hex numbers, set the value of the `textPowerTools.insertUppercaseHexNumbers` setting to `false`.
-* **Insert items from predefined sequences**: Inserts sequence of items from a predefined set to every selection.
+* **Insert series of items from predefined list of items**: Inserts sequence of items from a predefined set to every selection.
 If there is only one selection, it will prompt for how many elements to insert.
 Currently the following predefined sequences are supported:
     * _Uppercase letters_
     * _Lowercase letters_
     * _Uppercase Greek letters_
     * _Lowercase Greek letters_
+    * _NATO phonetic alphabet_
     * _Long english month names_
     * _Short english month names_
     * _Long english day names_